dashed/javascript-seed-project/README.md

-coffeescript-seed-project
+javascript-seed-project
 =========================

-Seed git repo for coffeescript-based projects.
+Seed git repo for JavaScript-based projects.
 Just clone and code.

 Inspired by projects like [ultimate-seed](https://github.com/pilwon/ultimate-seed) and [angular-seed](https://github.com/angular/angular-seed).
 Unlike these seeds, this seed aims to be as generic and light as possible without catering to a partular application niche (e.g. angularjs-based apps).

 With this seed, you should be able to:

-1. Develop in CoffeeScript
+1. Develop in JavaScript
-2. Transcompile to JavaScript
-3. Test in CoffeeScript (or JavaScript)
+3. Test in JavaScript
 4. Build and bundle to JavaScript

 Cycle steps one through three, before finally getting to step four.
 Build and repeat as necessary.